Generic name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) [ TET-a-nus, dif-THEER-ee-a, and-ay-SEL-yoo-ler-per-TUS-iss ]

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

-Before receiving Boostrix, tell the doctor about all other vaccines you have recently received.
+Before receiving Boostrix, tell your doctor about all other vaccines you have recently received.

 Also tell the doctor if you have recently received drugs or treatments that can weaken the immune system, including: